Last Updated on December 30, 2023 by ellen

 How to Start a Pet Sitting Business

 How do you know if pet sitting is the job for you?
 If you love animals and have transportation, you are on the right track.
-Starting a pet sitting business doesn’t take a lot of start up money or special skills so it’s something you can begin fairly quickly.
+Starting a pet sitting business doesn’t take a lot of start-up money or special skills so it’s something you can begin fairly quickly.
+This is a great guide for the first time pet sitter.

 - Determine what types of animals you want to care for.
 Do you love dogs and cats but dislike snakes?
 You’ll want to be sure that your advertising and business goals reflect the types of pets you wish to take care of.